-As of September 1, 2012, Boston University’s Department/ Programs in Biochemistry, Biophysics, Genetics & Genomics, Immunology, Microbiology, Molecular Medicine, Nutrition & Metabolism, Pathology and Physiology will participate in a new interdisciplinary program called the Program in Biomedical Sciences (PiBS) that will incorporate didactic coursework and biomedical research to prepare our graduates for career advancement.
+As of September 1, 2012, Boston University’s Department/ Programs in Biochemistry, Biophysics, Genetics & Genomics, Immunology, Microbiology, Molecular Medicine, Nutrition & Metabolism, Oral Biology, Pathology and Physiology will participate in a new interdisciplinary program called the Program in Biomedical Sciences (PiBS) that will incorporate didactic coursework and biomedical research to prepare our graduates for career advancement.

 In the first year, PhD students will participate in Foundations in Biomedical Sciences FiBS I, a full year integrated curriculum, while rotating through a variety of research laboratories and FiBS II, a dynamic curriculum to develop professional skills of doctoral candidates with an eye toward providing both theoretical and practical training for future careers in various scientific sectors.
 Trainees will work closely with a faculty advisor in the development of an individual plan that will be tailored to serve specific research and professional goals.
 After selection of a thesis research laboratory, students will join the program/department in which the mentor is affiliated and continue advanced studies towards their PhD degree.